pallabroy2234/ecommerce-backend-v2/README.md

 # E-commerce Backend - MERN Stack Project

 This repository contains the backend API for the full-stack e-commerce platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The backend handles user authentication, product management, order processing, payment integration with Stripe, and image handling via Cloudinary.
+The backend handles user authentication, product management, order processing, payment integration with **Stripe**, image handling via **Cloudinary**, and also implements a caching system using **Node Cache**.

 Frontend code and details are managed in a separate repository.
 ### [Frontend Repository](https://github.com/pallabroy2234/ecommerce-frontend-v2.git)